charansubhashDeveloper/OutageHub/README.md

 # OutageHub

-NetPulse is an AI-powered internet outage tracker that detects regional network issues from public sources like social media, Reddit, news, and outage reports.
+OutageHub is an AI-powered internet outage tracker that detects regional network issues from public sources like social media, Reddit, news, and outage reports.

 ## Features